joshfrench/om-wiki-fork/Documentation.md

 ```

 `owner` is the backing Om component. `korks` is a key or sequence of
 keys.
-Will return data that shared across the entire render tree.
-You
+It will return data that is shared across the entire render tree.
-can set global shared data with `om.core/root`.
+You can set global shared data with `om.core/root`.

 ### root